KwesiLovesTech/KwesiLovesTech.github.io/_posts/2024-01-04-How-I-hosted-my-static-website-with-S3-&-CloudFront-and-set-up-an-SSL-certificate.md

-## MY first blog post :
-# How I hosted my static website with S3 & CloudFront and set-up an SSL certificate #
+## Hosting my static website with S3 & CloudFront and set-up an SSL certificate